mybb/docs.mybb.com/miscellaneous/common_error_messages.md

 #### Error Message: *Error*

-The installer is currently locked, please remove 'lock' from the install directory to continue
+The installer is currently locked, please remove *lock* from the install directory to continue
-Information: This happens when you try to run the installation or upgrade script, but your ./install/ folder is locked.
-Simply remove the 'lock' file from the ./install/ folder to continue.
+Information: This happens when you try to run the installation or upgrade script, but your `./install/` folder is locked.
+Simply remove the *lock* file from the `./install/` folder to continue.

 #### Error Message: *Forbidden*